MCP — plug SignalGuide into Claude, ChatGPT, Cursor.

 Create a token

-Open Settings, go to the MCP tab, scroll to Manual tokens, click Create token.
+Open Settings, go to the AI agents tab, scroll to Manual tokens, click Create token.
 Optionally give it a label (e.g. “curl testing”) so you can tell it apart later.

 Paste into your MCP client